Voilett-Roze/asus/Policy-based-routing.md

 By default, all traffic go through the WAN.
 What you define there with a VPN _iface_ will be routed through the VPN.
 Use the WAN _iface_ to configure exceptions to configured VPN rules (for instance, if you configure a /24 to be routed through the VPN, but want one IP within that /24 to be routed through the WAN instead).

 You CANNOT configure a policy that will be based on a port through the webui - only on IPs (or subnets).
-If you need more flexibility in your rules, you can look at this [alternate manual method](/RMerl/asuswrt-merlin.ng/wiki/Policy-based-routing-(manual-method)).
-Note that this method might interfere with other features, such as Adaptive QoS.
+If you need more flexibility in your rules, you can look at this [method](/RMerl/asuswrt-merlin.ng/wiki/Policy-based-Port-routing-(manual-method)) for port routing.
+The  [x3mRouting ~ Selective Routing for Asuswrt-Merlin Firmware](https://github.com/Xentrk/x3mRouting) solution makes use of the IPSET technique for selective routing and includes additional selective routing features for LAN Clients, OpenVPN Clients and OpenVPN Servers.

 Another setting exposed when enabling Policy routing is to prevent your routed clients from accessing the Internet if the VPN tunnel goes down.
 To do so, enable "_Block routed clients if tunnel goes down_".